 Any leftovers (though you might not have any, it is so tasty), can be used to make a filling for stuffed pasta—traditionally agnolotti or ravioli in the Piemonte region, but any fresh pasta shape will do.

-- 1 bottle of Barolo (or a similar full-bodied, tannic red wine)
+1 bottle Barolo, or similar full-bodied, tannic red wine

 Gather the ingredients.

-Chop the onion, celery, and carrot, and put them in a bowl with the meat, bay leaf, and peppercorns.
+Roughly chop onion, celery, and carrot, and put in a bowl with meat, bay leaf, and peppercorns.

-Pour the wine over the mixture and marinate it overnight, turning the meat occasionally.
+Pour wine over mixture and marinate overnight, turning meat occasionally.

-Remove the meat, reserving the marinade, and pat the meat dry.
+Remove meat, reserving marinade, and pat meat dry.

-Strain the marinade, bring it to a boil, and simmer it over low heat until it's reduced by half.
+Strain marinade, bring to a boil, and simmer over low heat until reduced by half.

-In the meantime, tie the meat with string so it keeps its shape.
+In the meantime, tie meat with string so it keeps its shape.

-Brown meat in a pot with the butter and prosciutto fat.
+Brown meat in a pot with butter and prosciutto fat.

-Once the meat is well browned on all sides, sprinkle the cognac, if you're using it, over the meat, and light it.
+Once meat is well browned on all sides, sprinkle cognac, if using, over meat, and light it.

-When the flames have gone out, season the meat with salt, pour the reduced marinade over it and add the vegetables that it marinated with.
+When flames have gone out, season meat with salt and pour reduced marinade over, including vegetables.

-Cover everything and simmer over a low flame until the meat is done—about two hours.
+Cover and simmer over a low flame until meat is tender—about 2 hours.

-When the meat is done, remove it to a platter and remove the string.
+When meat is done, remove it to a platter and remove string.

-Skim excess fat from the sauce and pour it over the meat.
+Skim excess fat from sauce and pour over meat.